Co-Site/InfoTool/README.md

 - **Django:** The actual GeoNode component.
 It exposes a [pyCSW API](https://pycsw.org/) and the GeoNode API.
-- **Celery:** [Celery](https://docs.celeryq.dev/en/stable/) forms the asynchronuous task queue of GeoNode.
+- **Celery:** [Celery](https://docs.celeryq.dev/en/stable/) forms the asynchronous task queue of GeoNode.
 - **GeoServer:** [GeoServer](https://geoserver.org/) is the backend server of GeoNode for sharing geospatial data.
 It exposes OGC APIs such as WMS, WFS, etc.
 - **Nginx:** [Nginx](https://nginx.com) serves as advanced load balancer, web server and reverse proxy to all GeoNode components.
 - **PostgreSQL:** GeoNode and GeoServer are using [PostgreSQL](https://www.postgresql.org)  with the geospatial extension [PostGIS](https://postgis.net) as the database.